irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irishub.mint.QueryParamsRequest"></a>

 ### QueryParamsRequest
-QueryParametersRequest is request type for the Query/Parameters RPC method
+QueryParamsRequest is request type for the Query/Parameters RPC method